XynergyLab/seo-blog-convert-ai-platform/README.md

 ```

 ## Environment Setup

-Create a `.env` file in the root directory with the following configuration:
+Create a `.env` file in the `config/` directory with the following configuration:

 ```
+# Place this file in the config/ directory
+# Flask application settings
 # Flask application settings
 SECRET_KEY=your_secure_secret_key
 FLASK_APP=app.py